wfkhrrzi/Recruitment-Web-App/readme.md

 3. **GPT Score Threshold Filter**:

     Each candidate is associated with a certain value of **GPT score** which is derived from the resume parsing process.
 The `threshold` sets the minimum value/percentage for the score that which filters out candidates in the table that meet the condition.
-The `toggle` either enables or disable the GPT Score threshold filter
+The `toggle` either enables or disable the GPT Score threshold filter.

-4. **Source Filter**: Filters out the candidates that are received from a selected source
+4. **Source Filter**: Filters out the candidates that are received from a selected source.

-5. Table Filters: Filters out the candidates based on the selected value in specific column(s)
+5. Table Filters: Filters out the candidates based on the selected value in specific column(s).

     ***For `Received Date` column, the `date input` sets the *starting value* of the range , which means the filtered received date will be from *inputted date --> current date*

-6. **Status dropdowns**: The users can utilize the `dropdown` to update the application status for each applicant
+6. **Status dropdowns**: The users can utilize the `dropdown` to update the application status of a particular applicant at a certain stage.

     *Technical note: Upon the value change of the dropdown, the relevant event sends an API call in the background to the server to update the status of the stage.
 Then, the table is refreshed to reflect the latest change.*